-Living in North Brunswick, every time there is a toll increase on the Turnpike my town sees an increase in traffic (particularly trucks)
+Living in North Brunswick, every time there is a toll increase on the Turnpike my town sees a marked increase in traffic (particularly trucks)

 on Routes 1 and 130.
 Without fail, some of these drivers find their way onto our local streets,